 On the whole, Paris is an easy city to navigate and a safe place to visit, and the vast majority of visitors encounter few problems.
 However, there are a few things to be aware of in order to make your 4 day trip to Paris run without a hitch.

-Crime: Although Paris is generally a very safe city, the major tourist attractions do suffer from large numbers of pickpockets.
+Although Paris is generally a very safe city, the major tourist attractions do suffer from large numbers of pickpockets.
 Avoid the scammers handing out bracelets and gifts in places like the Sacré-Coeur – they can become aggressive and demand money.
-Keep your valuables safe in a purpose-made travel purse, and be vigilant!

 How To Spend 4 Days In Paris